zupzup/blog/smart-contract-solidity/post.md

 As you can see, `Solidity` provides a nice API for handling dates with the `now` keyword as well as the possibility to add and subtract time units from it.

-If the campaign deadline is before the duration deadline, we `throw`, which is basically `Solidity`'s way of throwing an error.
+If the campaign deadline is before the proposal deadline, we `throw`, which is basically `Solidity`'s way of throwing an error.
 This means, that the whole transaction is canceled at this point and all funds are returned.

 ```javascript
     function submitProject(string name, string url) payable public returns (bool success) {